Pike Fishing in Switzerland, pike on a fly

 Now please don’t be fooled.
 Pike fishing in Switzerland is anything but easy.
 Firstly you need to be a decent caster, having no problems placing your fly at 15+ meters at least.
 Being able to master the double haul greatly helps with distance.
 Not being able to cast far enough, results in me having to maneuver the boat too closely to the shore.
 The pike will then follow the fly up to the boat, see us and goodbye…..

-Pike fishing in Switzerland also requires a good portion of patience and endurance.
+Pike fishing in Switzerland requires patience and endurance.
 Pike tend to be on the bite in intervals, maybe 2-3 times in a day for an hour or two.
 So just keep on casting and never give up.
 Sooner or later you will hook a beast !

 With the fly we focus mainly on the overgrown banks of the lake– most places the cliffs drop steeply into the water, as you can see on the pictures- with lots of trees bending their branches right down to water level.
 The secret is to be able to place your fly as close as possible to those hanging branches- or even better- right underneath them..
-The strike will come fast and hard– often you will actually be able to sight-cast to the lurking fish.
+The strike will come fast and hard– you may actually be able to sight-cast to the lurking fish.
 Very exciting !
-The pike we catch hold at a depth between 1ft to max.10ft of water- that is only during the summer months obviously.
+The pike we catch hold at a depth between 1ft to max.10ft of water- only during the summer months.

 Once the water temperature goes below 13° Degrees, usually by October / November the pike fishing in Switzerland ends for us flyfishermen, as the pike will now migrate to deeper water, following the schools of baitfish.